pliu/k8splayground/apps/nginx-ingress/README.md

 - how the ingress-nginx kubectl plugin can be used to debug

 ## Testing
-See the READMEs of mock-server, prometheus-operator, or argo-cd for how to test that nginx-ingress is routing traffic correctly.
+See the READMEs of mock-server, prometheus-operator, argo-cd, or logging for how to test that nginx-ingress is routing traffic correctly.
+For example, mock-server logs the source IP of incoming requests and thus is a good resource for exploring the behaviour of various service configurations.

-Specifically, mock-server logs the source IP of incoming requests and thus is a good resource for exploring the behaviour of various service configurations.
+If prometheus-operator is running, NGINX metrics will be viewable in Prometheus.

 The ingress-nginx kubectl plugin is helpful to explore the state of the NGINX Ingress controller (e.g. the NGINX routing config that is generated based on associated Ingresses, the list of dynamically-discovered backends to which traffic is routed).